Union-Find Compaction: Provenance-Preserving Context Compression for LLM Agents

 Context splits into two zones.
 The hot zone is the last k messages (default k = 10), served raw.
 When the window overflows, the oldest hot message graduates to the cold zone, a union-find forest where each cluster is one summary over its source messages (Figure 1).

-The write path, per graduated message:
+The field implementation’s write path, per graduated message:

 - Keep its timestamp; compute a TF-IDF vector (local, no model call).